 - Accounting scandals both in the United States and internationally have re-ignited the debate over the relative merits of GAAP, which takes a "rules-based" approach to accounting, versus IFRS, which takes a "principles-based" approach.
-The FASB announced that it intends to introduce more principles-based standards. - Internal controls are a system of checks and balances designed to prevent and detect fraud and errors.
-While most companies have these systems in place, many have never completely documented them, nor had an independent auditor attest to their effectiveness.
-Both of these actions are required under SOX.
+The FASB announced that it intends to introduce more principles-based standards. - ◆ The accounting and internal control procedures related to cash are essentially the same under both IFRS and this textbook.
+In addition, the definition used for cash equivalents is the same. - Most companies report cash and cash equivalents together under IFRS, as shown in this textbook.
+In addition, IFRS follows the same accounting policies related to the reporting of restricted cash.